PLUS SIZE Fashion Illustration Tutorial

 PLus Size Fashion Illustration Workshop Laura Volpintesta

-I love the craft and the art, but as a woman (and we were 97% female population when I was a student)
+I love the craft and the art of fashion, but as a woman (and we were 97% female population when I was a student)

-I mean, if we worked slavishly (wow we really did) creating for bodies that were in no way reflective of our own, how was that going to produce a generation of designers employing sweatshop workers abroad and caring about their bodies, if our own were removed from the process?
+I mean, if we worked slavishly (wow we really did) creating for bodies that were in no way reflective of our own, how was that going to produce a generation of designers to change the paradigm of using sweatshop labor abroad and caring about their bodies, if care for our own bodies was removed from the processes?

-As students, if we abused our bodies, how would we care about the environment and Mother Earth?
+As students, if we normalized and prioritized abuse to our own bodies, how could we care about the environment and Mother Earth?

 plua size fashion illustration techniques tutorial by laura volpintesta